mikezhang95/MDMRC/README.md

 # MDMRC: Multi-Document Machine Reading Comprehensive

 This is the framework for MDMRC problem.
-This frameworks consists of two main parts, retriever and reader.
+This framework consists of two main parts, retriever and reader.
 Retriever selects k documents as candidates.
 Reader returns the most possible answers from these candidates.

 ## Requirement
 ```bash